Blue (NFL mascot)

 Before Blue was introduced, the team had two inflatable football player mascots, only known as "#1" and "#2".
 Before them, they had an anthropomorphic football character known as Spike, and the team's initial mascot was Huddles, a gray horse.

 In 2016, the 32 NFL mascots voted for Blue to receive the inaugural NFL Mascot of the Year award.
-Blue was once again voted Mascot of the Year in 2019, 2023, and most recently, 2025.
+Blue was once again voted Mascot of the Year in 2019, 2023, 2025, and most recently, 2026.
 He was also awarded Skit of the Year in 2017, 2018, and 2019, and he represented the Colts at the Pro Bowl in 2009 and 2011.

 Blue was inducted into the Mascot Hall of Fame in 2020; the museum and children's center, based in Whiting, Indiana, was founded by David Raymond, who was the original Phillie Phanatic.
-Blue was the second NFL mascot inducted into the Mascot Hall of Fame, after Kansas City Chiefs' mascot Wolf was inducted in 2006.
+Blue was the second NFL mascot inducted into the Mascot Hall of Fame, after Kansas City Chiefs' mascot K.C.
+Wolf was inducted in 2006.

 Blue is popular on social media, with a TikTok following of almost 9 million as of September 2025.
 His popularity comes from short-form comedy sketches, recurring bits such as pieing and trickshot attempts.